Brion atoms for classical types: Applications

 \subsection{Involution Schubert polynomials}

-We say that the classical types AIII, BI, CII, DI, and DII from Table~\ref{tbl1} are \defn{balanced} if the associated parameters $p$ and $q$ satisfy $|p-q|\leq 1$.
-We refer to the other classical types AI, AII, CI, DIII, and DIV as \defn{balanced} without any further conditions.
+We say that the classical types AIII and BI (respectively, CII, DI, and DII) from Table~\ref{tbl1} are \defn{balanced} if the associated parameters $p$ and $q$ satisfy $|p-q|\leq 1$ (respectively, $|p-q|\leq 2$).
+We refer to the other classical types AI, AII, CI, and DIII as \defn{balanced} without any further conditions.

 The set of alternating indices in $\Gamma^G_K$ is nonempty only when $(G,K)$ is of balanced type.
 Here, we briefly discuss Brion's formula \eqref{brion} specialized to such indices.
 This leads to definitions of several families of polynomials indexed by twisted involutions in classical Weyl groups.
 These generalize the \defn{involution Schubert polynomials} for type A introduced in \cite{WY0,WY}.